 Many businesses today are looking at a cloud strategy to take advantage of new technologies such as containerisation and automation while improving performance, scalability, availability, and security.
-The good news for companies running Linux on IBM Power Systems is the strong value proposition for running mission-critical workloads within a private or public cloud environment as well as on-premise.
+The good news for companies running Linux on IBM Power Systems is the strong value proposition for running mission-critical workloads within a private or public cloud environment as well as on-premises.

 For many years CSI has been managing critical workloads on IBM Power Systems.
-As an IBM Platinum Business Partner, our experts can support client platforms on-premise, hosted in a third-party data centre, our private PowerCloud, or in public hyper-scale clouds.
+As an IBM Platinum Business Partner, our experts can support client platforms on-premises, hosted in a third-party data centre, our private PowerCloud, or in public hyper-scale clouds.